SebastianBoari/SebastianBoari/README.md

-# Hello! 👋 I'm Sebastian Boari
+# Hi! 👋 I'm Sebastian Boari
 ## As a software development student, I am very excited to put everything I learn into practice and document my progress.

 I am currently learning and practicing to become a full-stack web developer.
 I am **Frontend ReactJS developer** and I live in Argentina.
 I am currently studying a Higher Technician in Programming.